Sound Warehouse Diary

 "No. He has some crisis up front.
 I'm going to rescue him.
 Could you watch Video a second?"

-"Well, thanks for screwing up my plans, loser,"
+"Well, thanks for screwing up my plans, loser," he scowled to me.

 Damn.
 Maybe he was kidding.
 Maybe they were both kidding.
 I couldn't tell, I assumed the worst.